scottburton11/burger-time/README.md

 Dungeons & Dragons 5e Hunger rules for Foundry VTT, simplified.

-According to the [SRD 5th Edition Starvation Rules](https://www.5esrd.com/gamemastering/hazards/starvation/), a character needs 1 pound of food per day or should suffer 1 level of exhaustion.
+According to the [SRD 5th Edition Starvation Rules](https://www.5esrd.com/gamemastering/hazards/starvation/), a character needs 1 pound of food per day or should suffer exhaustion.

 Burger Time automates hunger checks for players, reminding them via private message to eat.
+By default, it assumes players are using the SRD "Rations" item, and allows players to decide when to eat.
 ## How It Works
 Burger Time requires [About Time](https://gitlab.com/tposney/about-time) to track active player time.
 It uses world time, and only affects active players.